-The mission of the University of Illinois at Urbana-Champaign is to enhance the lives of citizens in Illinois, across the nation, and around the world through our leadership in learning, discovery, innovation, engagement, and economic development.
-The mission of Facilities & Services (F&S) is to provide facilities and services to support the preeminent academic enterprise at Illinois.
+The mission of the University of Illinois at Urbana-Champaign (UIUC) is to enhance the lives of citizens in Illinois, across the nation, and around the world through our leadership in learning, discovery, innovation, engagement, and economic development.
+The mission of Facilities & Services (F&S) is to provide and maintain "a physical environment that is conducive to supporting learning, discovery, engagement, and economic development at the University of Illinois."
 F&S is responsible for oversight of campus trees.

 Campus is committed to educating the future leaders of the world, especially in regard to grand societal challenges like environmental sustainability.
 The Institute for Sustainability, Energy, and Environment (iSEE) oversees the development of the strategic plan for campus sustainability, called the Illinois Climate Action Plan (iCAP).
-One objective in our 2015 iCAP is to convert 50 acres of farmland to agro-forestry.
-Other objectives include developing a sustainable landscape management plan, a tree care plan, and an integrated pest management program.
+One objective in our 2015 iCAP is to convert 50 acres of farmland to agro-forestry; so far 30 new acres have been planted.
+Other objectives include developing a sustainable landscape management plan, this tree care plan, and an integrated pest management program.